getappmap/vscode-appland/README.md

 # AppMap for Visual Studio Code
-AppMap for Visual Studio Code is a self-contained extension that automatically records and diagrams software behavior by executing test cases.
+AppMap for Visual Studio Code is a standalone extension that automatically records and diagrams software behavior by executing test cases.
 Now you can walk through automatically generated white-board style diagrams right in your IDE without any effort.
 AppMap helps developers

 - Onboard to code architecture, with no extra work for the team
 - Conduct code and design reviews using live and accurate data